nemec/nemec.github.io/_posts/2020-05-24-ebay-port-scanning.md

 [![PNG response with 204 code](/images/2020/05/clear-png-response.png)](/images/2020/05/clear-png-response.png)

-If this specific scan was being used for fraud detection, I would have expected that Ebay would receive some sort of fraud score in response to this request, but it seems the data is simply being tossed to the mother ship for later use.
+If this specific scan was being used for fraud detection, I would have expected that eBay would receive some sort of fraud score in response to this request, but it seems the data is simply being tossed to the mother ship for later use.
 Or maybe they're taking a cue from [this Russian hacker group](https://www.zdnet.com/article/russian-hacker-group-using-http-status-codes-to-control-malware-implants/), which uses HTTP status codes as the control protocol itself (just kidding).